zeus-fyi/zeus/builds/serverless/README.md

 # STEP "8", "createValidatorServiceRequestOnZeus":
 # STEP "9", "sendValidatorDeposits":

+# AUTOMATION_STEPS: set this config variable with keywords

 # ACTIONS keywords
 # all        - will run steps 1-9
 # serverless - will run steps 1-7